High Impact Living™

 Socially Inclusive Housing Design & Development Consulting

-Cottage Home Cluster Communities™ and policy architecture for inclusive housing in California.
+Cottage Home Cluster Communities™ and policy architecture for socially inclusive affordable housing in California.

 Our mission is to create socially inclusive communities where people with intellectual disabilities live alongside diverse populations in dignified, community-based affordable housing.